jh3nd3rs0n/argmatey/README.md

         /*
          * Invoked after parsing and handling the next part of the
-         * command line argument or the next command line argument.
+         * current command line argument or the next command line
+         * argument.
          */
         @Override
         protected void afterHandleNext()